Happiness

 I am quite grateful that you

-said I can choose to be happy
+said I can choose to be

 or sad and I should choose happy